Consumer vs Producer Lifestyle

 Watch This Video

 Prayer is critical for our relationship with God.
 It is through prayer that we both listen to Him and speak to Him.
 Prayer enables us to know Him more intimately and to understand His heart, His will, and His ways.
-Prayer helps us minister to others, to teach them, to witness to them.
+Prayer helps us minister to others, to teach them, and to witness to them.

-These two tools can help disciples grow in their personal prayer life and in ministering to and with others.
+The following two tools can help disciples grow in their personal prayer life and in ministering to and with others.
 They can help us develop a habit of living in an attitude of prayer and to constantly see the world from a spiritual perspective rather than merely the visible physical situation.
 They can also increase our capacity for prayer.